-Upon insertion of an unformatted (or non-FAT32 formatted) CF medium, the 722 will prompt the user to format the card.
-If the card is formatted as a FAT32 volume the card will be ready for selection as a recording volume.
+Upon insertion of an unformatted (or non-FAT32 formatted) CF medium, the 744T will prompt the user to format the card.
+If the card is formatted as a FAT32 volume the card will be ready to be selected as a recording medium.
 To reformat the CF medium, follow the same procedure as formatting the hard drive, substituting the CF menu selection for the hard drive.

 Formatting the CF rebuilds the FAT (file allocation table) and erases any audio or other data files present on the medium.
 While some PC utilities can recover files immediately after formatting the drive, consider that the files have been permanently erased.
-FAT32 volumes generated by the 722 may not be compatible with numerous consumer electronic devices, including entry-level digital cameras.
+FAT32 volumes generated by the 744T may not be compatible with numerous consumer electronic devices, including entry-level digital cameras.

-After recording has stopped, it may take several seconds for the 722 to finish "housekeeping" on CF. When preparing to remove the CF, always observe the amber activity LED for the CF medium.
+After recording is stopped, it can take several seconds for the 744T to finish "housekeeping" on CF. When preparing to remove the CF, always observe the amber activity LED for the CF medium.
 If it is lit, wait until it goes out before removing the CF. If the CF is removed while the LED is lit, at the very least the file will be corrupted and there is a possibility of FAT corruption as well.